Information for Applicants

 TRAVEL & ACCOMMODATION: Competitors are financially responsible for arranging their own round trip air travel to Honolulu and accommodation in Honolulu.
 The University’s on-campus housing may be available through AIPF.
 Please inquire if interested.

-- Out-of-state competitors competing live in Honolulu will be assigned to practice at the University of Hawaii Music Department for a maximum of 3 hours on June 15 & 16, 2023.
-Competitors will be allotted 5 minutes on the competition piano on June 16, 2023.
+• Out-of-state competitors competing live in Honolulu will be assigned to practice at the University of Hawaii Music Department for a maximum of 3 hours on June 14 & 15, 2024.